Chuck Philips: Gangsta rap battle of 1992

-Ice-T had been accused by The Establishment of inciting violence against police officers.
-He illuminated Philips and his readers on the message of the song.
-It's not anti-police.
-It's anti-police brutality:

-"No way all I’m doing on this record is playing a character I invented who’s fed up with police abuse.
+Ice-T had been accused of inciting violence against police officers.
+He illuminated Philips and his readers on the message of the song: "No way all I’m doing on this record is playing a character I invented who’s fed up with police abuse.
 He’s not the average person who just figured out after the Rodney King incident that police brutality exists.
 This particular character has seen it too long and he loses it and goes on a rampage.
 What I’m trying to tell people is that police brutality in the ‘hood is nothing new.
 And the thing is that whether this guy, the cop killer in my song, is real or not, believe it, there are people at that point.
 OK?
 But anybody who says that my record is going to make them go over that point, that’s bulls---.
 No record can take a man to that point.